 The pistol is marked “Desert Eagle”.
-When we think of a Desert Eagle we think of our hard chromed 44 Magnum, not a polymer framed 40 S&W. Perhaps Magnum Research did not want to put “Baby” on it as some halfwit might think they are marketing pistols to toddlers.
-It is probably better than the company who branded their imports as “Uzi” and then found out that “Uzi pistol” was banned by name in some of the non-free states.
+When we think of a Desert Eagle we think of our hard chromed 44 Magnum, not a polymer-framed 40 S&W. Perhaps Magnum Research did not want to put “Baby” on it as some halfwit might think they are marketing pistols to toddlers.
+It is probably better than the company that branded their imports as “Uzi” and then found out that “Uzi pistol” was banned by name in some of the non-free states.

 At the end of the day, it is their pistol and they can call it what they want, we just think it may cause confusion down the road.

 Magnum Research Baby Eagle III Pistol – The Reality